Nando's: Canada

+Nando's has operated since 1994 in Canada.
+As of September 2025, there are 29 branches in Canada, with four in Alberta, 15 in British Columbia, and 10 in Ontario.

 Ireland

 Nando's was first established in Ireland in 2008.
-The company opened its flagship restaurant on St Andrew Street in the city centre of Dublin in November 2011, employing sixty staff members to manage a 3,800 sqft space spread over two floors.
-As of August 2021, they have expanded to a total of 12 outlets in Ireland, with 9 in Dublin, 2 in Cork, and 1 in Newbridge.
+The company opened its flagship restaurant on St Andrew Street in the city centre of Dublin in November 2011, employing 60 staff members to manage a 3,800 sqft space spread over two floors.
+As of August 2021, they have expanded to a total of 13 outlets in Ireland, with nine in Dublin, two in Cork, one in Newbridge and one in Limerick.